 In a controlled experiment, create two versions of your content, relay it to two different target groups of employees, and measure how the results differ using your current analytics tool of choice.
 The more successful version will inform content strategy adjustments you can begin to make in order to achieve greater employee engagement.

-To help you continue streamlining your HR and Communications strategy, check out this article written by our CMO Frank Wolf and our upcoming webinar:
+To help you continue streamlining your HR and Comms strategy, check out this article written by our CMO

 Employee apps solve an old and stubborn problem: if employees aren’t sitting at desks, their employers have a hard time reaching them with a wide array of information and services that can and should matter to their working lives.
 One way organizations can meet this challenge is through the use of employee apps, which help to improve and measure the employee experience.